llvm/llvm-iwg/RFC_drafts/RFCs_on_static_analysis.md

 ### Proposed solution

-We should set ourselves the long-term goal to remove all clang-tidy findings from our codebase.
+We should set ourselves the long-term goal to as many clang-tidy findings from our codebase as is reasonable.
 This goal does *not* need a timeline, we just commit to getting better over time and to be willing to work on this topic as a community (via patches or reviews).

+We can reach that goal in several ways:

+* Fix the actual findings in existing code.
+* Enable only the checks we care about in the directories we care about.
+* Prioritize the checks with the highest expected value and disable the rest for now.
+* Incrementally improve the checks themselves to reduce false-positives.

 ### Benefits